-- 10.2.1 After the work observation, the learners will be required to give their feedback about their observation to the Work Observation Coordinator so as to be able to quality assess the opportunities provided, and to ensure best possible experience for future learners who may attend this observation. - 10.2.2 This will be done through a questionnaire, which will explore:
+- 12.2.1.
+After the work observation, the students will be required to give their feedback about their observation to the Careers & Employability Adviser so as to be able to quality assess the opportunities provided, and to ensure best possible experience for future students who may attend this observation. - 12.2.2.
+This will be done through a questionnaire, which will explore: - The 'principles' of effective work observations and whether this opportunity meets them; - Its usefulness for preparation for their chosen career path; - Positive and negative attributes to this observation; - Would they recommend it to a peer?
+If yes or no, why or why not? - 12.2.3.
+This feedback will be vital to continue developing not only strong working relationships with the provider but also serves as an opportunity to seek any improvements to the work observation on offer for any future student who will also attend. - 12.2.4.
+In order to evidence a student's learning from the observation, we will require all students who have had a work observation, be it through the College or independently sought, to fill in a self-assessment questionnaire, allowing them to reflect on their personal effectiveness before and after their experiences, and evaluate how it has helped them develop personally and professionally.
+This document will need to be brought in to the Careers & Employability Adviser to be scanned electronically and saved on our system to evidence progression made to these national expectations.

-- The 'principles' of effective work observations and whether this opportunity meets them; - Its usefulness for preparation for their chosen career path; - Positive and negative attributes to this observation; - Would they recommend it to a peer?
-If yes or no, why or why not? - 10.2.3 This feedback will be vital to continue developing not only strong working relationships with the provider but also serves as an opportunity to seek any improvements to the work observation on offer for any future learner who will also attend. - 10.2.4 In order to evidence progression to the Careers and the World of Work framework's attributes, range and skills statements, we will require all learners who have had a work observation, be it through the College or independently sought, to fill in a self-assessment questionnaire, allowing them to reflect on their personal effectiveness before and after their experiences, and evaluate how it has helped them develop personally and professionally.
-This document will need to be brought in to the Work Observation Coordinator to be scanned electronically and saved on our system to evidence progression made to these national expectations. - 10.2.5 As part of the agreed roles and responsibilities, we will reassert the requirement for the work observation provider to provide the learner a comprehensive reference letter.
-We anticipate that this will encompass all that was discussed in the final debrief meeting, as soon as is reasonably possible after the end of the observation, in order to facilitate their professional development, career progression and application to higher education.
-Moreover, we will also use this time to remind learners of their responsibility to ask and remind the provider to provide them this document.
-This is an important life lesson to develop the confidence and experience in requesting references, as our learners would in their future world of work. - 10.2.6 We thank work observation providers in advance for taking the time to write these recommendation letters for our learners.
-Ideally, in order to meet university admissions requirements, this reference would come on letter headed paper from the work observation provider, and the important information included should be: - Name of learner; - Date(s) of observation, including length and hours; - Typical Duties; - Personalised comments about attitude, behaviour, conduct and other transferable skills displayed; - Name and signature for authenticity. - 10.2.7 We request that these references be sent directly to the Work Observation Coordinator, who will retain an electronic copy to serve as appropriate information to guide university reference writing; it can then be picked up by the learner after an email or verbal invitation to receive it.
+- 12.2.5.
+As part of the agreed roles and responsibilities, we will reassert the requirement for the work observation provider to provide the student a comprehensive reference letter.
+We anticipate that this will encompass all that was discussed in the final de-brief meeting, as soon as is reasonably possible after the end of the observation, in order to facilitate their professional development, career progression and application to higher education.
+Moreover, we will also use this time to remind students of their responsibility to ask and remind the provider to provide them this document.
+This is an important life lesson to develop the confidence and experience in requesting references, as our students would in their future world of work. - 12.2.6.
+We thank work observation providers in advance for taking the time to write these recommendation letters for our students.
+Ideally, in order to meet university admissions requirements, this reference would come on letter headed paper from the work observation provider, and the important information included should be: - Name of student; - Date(s) of observation, including length and hours; - Typical Duties; - Personalised comments about attitude, behaviour, conduct and other transferable skills displayed; - Name and signature for authenticity. - 12.2.7.
+We request that these references be sent directly to the Careers & Employability Adviser and student/employee, who will retain an electronic copy to serve as appropriate information to guide university reference writing; it can then be picked up by the student after an email or verbal invitation to receive it.

-10.3 Monitoring departmental progress and quality
+12.3.
+Monitoring departmental progress and quality